sandyresearch/sandyresearch.github.io/_posts/2025-04-21-chipmunk-part-I.md

 | Chipmunk | 80.2%	 | 70% | 83.5% | **1.37x** |
 | Chipmunk \+ Step Caching | 78.0% | 70% | 83.5% | **1.63x** |

-These FLUX.1-dev numbers were evaluated on 1280x768 images, and we’ve found that if we increase image size to 2304x1280, we can get speedups of up to 1.65x per-image without stacking on top of step caching methods, and 1.9x with step caching\!
+These FLUX.1-dev numbers were evaluated on 1280x768 images, and we’ve found that if we increase image size to 2304x1280, we can get speedups of up to 1.65x per-image without stacking on top of step caching methods, and 1.9x with step caching!
 We’ve also found that we can sparsify FP8 Flux to get a 1.1x end-to-end speedup over the fastest open-source implementation.

 ## Slow-Changing, Sparse Activations